Magnifying Networks for Images with Billions of Pixels: Magnifying Networks

 \subsection{Auxiliary classifiers}

-A form of self-supervision is introduced by using two auxiliary classifiers.
-These are ImageNet--pretrained ResNets--18 networks~\cite{HeZhanRenSun2016} that output a slide-level prediction using the extracted images from magnifying layer 1 and layer 3 respectively.
-The premise is that information presented at layer 3 images should provide an equally good, or better, prediction than that from layer 1.
+A form of both self--supervision and weak--supervision is introduced by using two auxiliary classifiers.
+These are ImageNet--pretrained ResNets--18 networks~\cite{HeZhanRenSun2016} that output a slide-level prediction using the extracted images from magnifying layer $1$ and layer $3$ respectively.
+Cross-entropy is used between the slide-level labels and the ResNet-18 outputs in a weakly--supervised fashion.
+In addition, a paradoxical loss was also employed as a form of self--supervision~\cite{MaksZhaoHobsJenn+2020}.
+The premise of the paradoxical loss is that information presented at layer $3$ images should provide an equally good, or better, prediction than that from layer $1$.